Vance Wilkins

-Shirley Vance Wilkins, Jr. (born August 12, 1936) is a retired American politician of the Republican Party.
+Shirley Vance Wilkins Jr. (born August 12, 1936) is a retired American politician of the Republican Party.
 He was a member of the Virginia House of Delegates from 1978 to 2002.
 In 2000 he became the first-ever Republican Speaker of the Virginia House and first non-Democratic Speaker since the Readjuster Party controlled the House in the early 1880s.

 Wilkins was considered the driving force in the expansion of Republican House membership in the 1980s and 1990s, especially after he became minority leader in 1992.
-In his first term as Speaker, he oversaw the redistricting of the House after the 2000 census that led to an increase in the Republican majority from 52–47 (1 independent) to 64–34 (2 independents) after the November 2001 election.
+In his first term as Speaker, he oversaw the redistricting of the House after the 2000 census that led to an increase in the Republican majority from 52 to 47 (1 independent) to 64–34 (2 independents) after the November 2001 election.

 Voting record

 The Republican political record of Vance Wilkins is well-summarized by the Virginia state website: "Vance Wilkins was a strong conservative, working for lower taxes, right-to-work laws, and gun-ownership rights."
-Wilkins supported the Republican values of limited sex education and limited abortion, in a county - Amherst, Virginia - which had the highest teen pregnancy rate in the nation during his tenure.
+Wilkins supported the Republican values of limited sex education and limited abortion, in a county – Amherst, Virginia – which had the highest teen pregnancy rate in the nation during his tenure.